jozsefkovacsacc/bevel/docs/source/developer/dev_prereq.md

 [GitHub](https://github.com/) is a web-based Git repository hosting service.
 It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
 You can create projects and repositories for you and your teams’ need.

-Complete the following steps to download and configure Bevel repository on your local machine.
+Complete the following steps to download and configure BAF repository on your local machine.

 1. If you already have an account from previously, you can use the same account.
 If you don't have an account, create one.
-1. Go to [bevel](https://github.com/hyperledger/bevel) on GitHub and click **Fork** button on top right.
+1. Go to [blockchain-automation-framework](https://github.com/hyperledger-labs/blockchain-automation-framework) on GitHub and click **Fork** button on top right.
 This will create a copy of the repo to your own GitHub account.
 1. In git bash, write and execute the command:

    ```bash